ClickCease

 A Landmark Case for Tesla Driver

-Police said at the time that the Tesla Model S that Riad was driving was traveling at a high rate of speed, exited a freeway, and ran a red light, striking a Honda Civic on Dec.
+Police stated that the Tesla Model S driven by Riad was traveling at a high rate of speed, exited a freeway, and ran a red light, striking a Honda Civic on Dec.
 29, 2019, in Gardena.
-The Civic’s occupants, Gilberto Alcazar Lopez and Maria Guadalupe Nieves-Lopez were killed in the crash.
+The Civic’s occupants, Gilberto Alcazar Lopez and Maria Guadalupe Nieves-Lopez, were killed in the crash.

 Tesla’s Autopilot Problems Continue